Strobesstrobes

 What is HTTP parameter pollution?

-HTTP parameter pollution (HPP) is supplying the same parameter name more than once in a request to exploit inconsistent handling across the WAF, framework, and backend.
-Because stacks disagree on whether the first, last, or concatenated value wins, HPP can bypass input filters or alter application logic.
+HTTP parameter pollution (HPP) is supplying the same parameter name more than once to exploit inconsistent handling across the WAF, framework, and backend.
+Because stacks disagree on whether the first, last, or concatenated value wins, HPP can bypass input filters or alter application logic like a charged amount.

 What is the difference between HPP and mass assignment?